International

 Start-up expenditure incurred prior to the commencement of business may be amortised at the yearly rate of 10%, after applying the adjustment factors.
 The deduction of charitable contributions is limited to 7% of the taxable income of the previous year.

-As a general rule, interest expenses can be considered deductible expenses provided that certain conditions are met.
-These conditions include investing the principal in the main activity of the Mexican taxpayer, fulfilling withholding obligations, submitting informative returns that disclose information about the loan and transactions with related parties, complying with thin capitalisation rules (which require a 3:1 debt-to-equity ratio), ensuring that the transaction is carried out at arm's length, and ensuring that the interest payment does not meet the criteria of a deemed dividend.
-Furthermore, a limitation applies to net interest (i.e. taxable accrued interest minus deductible interest) that exceeds 30% of an adjusted taxable profit amount.
-It is important to note that this limitation only applies to taxpayers whose deductible accrued interest exceeds MXN 20 million, which must be determined on a Mexican group basis or a related party basis.
+Typically, interest expenses are eligible for deduction under certain conditions.
+These conditions encompass investing the principal in the primary activity of the Mexican taxpayer, fulfilling withholding obligations, submitting informative returns detailing the loan and transactions with related parties, adhering to thin capitalization rules (requiring a 3:1 debt-to-equity ratio), ensuring the transaction's arm's length nature, and confirming the interest payment does not resemble a deemed dividend.
+Additionally, there's a constraint on net interest (taxable accrued interest minus deductible interest) surpassing 30% of an adjusted taxable profit.
+Notably, this restriction applies solely to taxpayers whose deductible accrued interest exceeds MXN 20 million, determined on either a Mexican group or related party basis.

 R&D expenditure (including investment in R&D) gives rise to a 30% tax credit.
 The tax credit is equal to current-year R&D expenses in excess of the average R&D expenses incurred in the previous three years.